-The Group had no capital commitments or off-balance sheet arrangements at 31 December 2020 (31 December 2019: nil).
-Subsequently, Glencore and ZIOC have agreed a 2021 Project Work Programme and Budget for the Project of up to US\$1.3m plus US\$0.1m of discretionary spend.
-ZIOC has agreed to contribute towards this work programme and budget an amount comprising US\$0.6m plus 49.99% of all discretionary items approved jointly with Glencore.
-Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2021 under the 2021 Funding Agreement is as described above.
+The Group had no capital commitments or off-balance sheet arrangements at 31 December 2021 (31 December 2020: nil).
+Subsequently, Glencore and ZIOC have agreed a 2022 Project Work Programme and Budget for the Project of up to US\$1.2m plus US\$0.1m of discretionary spend.
+ZIOC has agreed to contribute towards this work programme and budget an amount comprising US\$0.1m, the remaining funds will be provided by a Glencore loan facilty into Jumelles.